 Hotel El Convento

 Formerly a convent dating back more than 350 years, Hotel El Convento’s Spanish architecture and manicured greenery set a romantic tone as soon as guests arrive for your wedding.
-Inside, your loved ones can watch you exchange vows amidst stately marble floors, 50-foot vaulted ceilings and intricate stained-glass windows.
+Inside, your loved ones can watch you exchange vows amid stately marble floors, 50-foot vaulted ceilings, and intricate stained-glass windows.

 La Placita in Santurce

-A bustling farmers’ market by day and high-energy party by night, La Placita in Santurce is one of the island’s most iconic hangouts.
+A bustling farmers market by day and high-energy party by night, La Placita de Santurce in San Juan's Santurce neighborhood is one of the Island’s most iconic hangouts.
 And with its vibrant culture and historic architecture, it also provides a festive locale for wedding ceremonies.

 Since La Placita is a public space, you’ll need to secure a municipal permit if you want to get married here.
 This highly trafficked setting is part of the reason weddings there are so fantastic: as your invited guests watch you exchange vows, strangers are likely to gather and share in your special moment.
 After the ceremony, sit down to a celebratory dinner at one of the chef-driven restaurants that surround the plaza before dancing the evening away with San Juan’s trendiest residents and visitors.